NavosX/Byte/README.md

 ## Features

 - Change the color of a user using roles
-- Have a levelling system working with the messages
+- Have a leveling system working with the messages
 - Welcomes any user
 ## Installation

-Install Byte with git and the necessary packages using npm
+Install Byte with git and the necessery packages using npm

 ```bash
   git clone https://github.com/NavosX/Byte.git .